If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

 What to Look for in a Good Posture Corrector

-If you want to prevent kyphosis early on and improve your posture before it gets worse, you may like a posture correcting device that helps detect poor posture and remind you to fix it by straightening up.
+If you want to prevent kyphosis early on and improve your posture before it gets worse, you may like a posture corrector that helps detect poor posture and remind you to fix it by straightening up.

 Here are some features to look out for when shopping for a posture corrector:

-Look for a brace that can adjust at as many points as possible for a unique fit.
+Look for a brace that is easy to adjust and can adjust at as many points as possible for a unique fit.

-Given that a posture brace should be worn frequently, you need it to feel comfortable enough to wear for long periods, when you’re sitting at a desk, driving or doing manual work.
+Given that a posture corrector should be worn frequently, you need it to feel comfortable enough to wear for long periods, when you’re sitting at a desk, driving or doing manual work.

 Ease of Use